 The Instruction and Assessment Framework involves three interconnected areas:

-- Quality Aligned Instruction
+- Aligned Curriculum

-- Quality Data Analysis
+- Informed Assessment and Data Analysis

 Each one of these areas has various tools, protocols, and activities that help educators determine the quality and effectiveness of their assessments and instruction.
 The goal is to put the educator at the center of the instructional and assessment life in the classroom.
 And to give them the tools, time, and support to achieve that goal.